Hackney Carriage Vehicles can only be driven by persons in possession of a current Hackney Carriage Drivers Licence.

-In licensing a vehicle as a hackney carriage it has to be borne in mind that once it is licensed as a hackney carriage the vehicle can only be driven at any time by a person who holds a hackney carriage driver licence issued by the Council or he is driving the vehicle for officially recognised test purposes.
+Once it is licensed as a hackney carriage the vehicle can only be driven at any time by a person who holds a hackney carriage driver licence issued by the Council or he is driving the vehicle for officially recognised test purposes.

 Parking Behind or in the vicinity of Taxi Ranks

 A driver of a taxi may only ply for hire when their vehicle is standing on a rank or moving along a highway with the "For Hire" sign illuminated.
-Taxis not being used to ply for hire must not be parked anywhere in the vicinity of a rank or a public place where is could be construed that the driver was plying for hire.
+Taxis not being used to ply for hire must not be parked anywhere in the vicinity of a rank or a public place where it could be construed that the driver was plying for hire.
 Parking behind a rank, particularly in the High Street where it involves mounting the pavement or in Pembroke Broadway on the zigzag lines is also a road traffic offence.
 Parking on the road opposite the rank in the High Street and then backing up a one way street to park on the rank when a space becomes available is not only unlawful but also very dangerous.

 Passengers should be directed to the first taxi in the rank and this is not only a matter of courtesy to other drivers, but is also a legal requirement.
 It is open to hirers to select a taxi other than the taxi at the head of the rank but this must be a conscious decision on the part of the hirer without any influence being exerted on them by the driver of the selected taxi.
 Touting for work from passing members of the public whether on the rank or elsewhere is an offence.